-Erik Siegrist is a long-time Rotowire staffer who covers all four major North American sports (that means the NHL, not NASCAR) and whose beat extends back to the days when the Nationals were the Expos and the Thunder were the Sonics.
+Erik Siegrist is an FSWA award-winning columnist who covers all four major North American sports (that means the NHL, not NASCAR) and whose beat extends back to the days when the Nationals were the Expos and the Thunder were the Sonics.
 He was the inaugural champion of Rotowire's Staff Keeper baseball league.
 His work has also appeared at Baseball Prospectus.

 The Cowboys headed into 2008 as presumptive Super Bowl contenders, if not favorites.
 The team boasted a high-powered offense that featured Tony Romo, Terrell Owens, Marion Barber, Jason Witten, first-round pick Felix Jones and the play-calling wizardry of coordinator Jason Garrett, who was paid handsomely not to take a head coaching job elsewhere.
 Add to that a sack-happy Wade Phillips defense led by force of nature DeMarcus Ware, and America's Team seemed poised to shake off the postseason disappointments of the previous couple of years.